neuronsimulator/nrn/modelspec/programmatic/mechanisms/mech.rst

         { a net synaptic current }.
         Net synaptic current decays toward 0 with time constant taus, where taus > taum (synaptic
-        current decays slowly compared to the rate at which "membrane potential m equilibrates).
+        current decays slowly compared to the rate at which "membrane potential" m equilibrates).
         When an input event with weight w arrives, the net synaptic current changes abruptly by